dart-lang/language/working/0524-variance/feature-specification.md

 non-contravariant position in a superinterface.

 `In` is allowed, and the implementation of `m` in an instance of `In` must again perform the dynamic type check.
-However, this is _also_ true if the implementation of `m` is copied to `In` (which is not an error) and the declaration in `L` is made abstract.
+This is _also_ true if the implementation of `m` is copied to `In` (which is not an error) and the declaration in `L` is made abstract.